d-94k/react-develhope/readme.md

-Q: Can you use the Hello component more than once in the App component?
+Q: Can you render the Message component directly within the App component?
 What happens if you do?

-A: Yes, React components are reusable
+A: If correctly exported and imported, the component can be used in the App component